Company Formation in Estonia 2025

 Business Register in Estonia

-Functions and meaning of the business register
+Functions and meaning of business register

-- Legal clarity: Registration in the business register is a legal confirmation of the existence of the company, its rights and obligations.
+• Legal clarity: Registration in the business register is a legal confirmation of the existence of the company, its rights, and obligations.

 Company registration in Estonia

-- Payment of the state registration fee.
+5. Paying the state registration fee.

-Access to information in the business register
+Access to Information in the Business Register

-- Information about directors and founders.
+• Information on directors and founders.

-- Information about the authorized capital.
+• Information on authorized capital.

 FREQUENTLY ASKED QUESTIONS